cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 3. Search for the tenancy ``nlds-cache-01-o``.
 Click ``More information``, then ``Apply``.
 This will make a request to the JASMIN team, who will inform you of their decision.
 You need to await the outcome of this decision before proceeding to the next step.

 .. note::
-    If you are taking part in the NLDS beta testing program, then you will have to apply for the tenancy ``cedadev-o``.
-In subsequent instructions, replace ``nlds-cache-01-o`` with ``cedadev-o``.
+    If you are taking part in the NLDS beta testing program, then you will have to apply for the tenancy ``nlds-staging-o``.
+In subsequent instructions, replace ``nlds-cache-01-o`` with ``nlds-staging-o```.
 Once the beta test has concluded, you will be able to create your access to the ``nlds-cache-01-o`` Object Storage, and edit your configuration files to reflect this.

 4. Log into the `JASMIN Object Store portal <https://s3-portal.jasmin.ac.uk>`_ using your web-browser.
 Use your regular JASMIN account username and password.
 5. Click on the ``Object Stores`` blue button.
 You will be presented with a list of your Object Store tenancies.